celestial-d/TreeBuilder/README.md

 # TreeBuilder

-Build kernel function tree based on ftrace format
+The repo is used to visulize the kernel function graph of traces captured through ftrace or QEMU.